 Many wildlife and pest control companies utilize trapping and poisons to exterminate rats, however there are problems with these techniques.
 They are often ineffective and there is much more to getting rid of rats than these methods cover.

 Poisoning rats is not the answer – somebody WILL lose.
 Rats may consume the poison, die in your walls or attic and smell so bad that you have to move into a hotel.
 They can also die under your deck or hot tub.
 What happens when your dog or cat, or the neighbor's pet eats the poisoned rat?
 With poison, somebody will always lose.
 We have seen countless bad situations caused by rat poison and secondary poisoning.

 Rats are neophobic, which means they are scared of new objects such as a rat trap, making them one of the most difficult animals to trap, followed by armadillos and skunks.

 Rats are just like skunks in that these extremely smart rodents will dig one foot down, one foot across, and one foot back up to get under a building's foundation.
 They are cunning and know how to invade your home.

 Rats may be smart, but we can get rid of rats for good via time proven techniques.
 Trapping and poison are a temporary fix, but we offer lasting solutions for getting rid of your rat problems for good.

-Elimination The Skunk Whisperer Way
+Elimination The Wildlife Whisperer Way